 How much does a car service cost?

-Aussie drivers are spending close to $400 on their car services, according to Canstar Blue’s research, meaning it can make a dent in your savings if you’re not careful.
+Aussie drivers are spending $400 on their car services, according to Canstar Blue’s research, meaning it can make a dent in your savings if you’re not careful.
 While the price will depend on where you take your car – as well as whether your set of wheels need a minor or major service – the price can skyrocket if the mechanics find something wrong with your car.
 To avoid a price scare, it’s best to look into all your options before you book a service, as well as ensure that you’re properly taking care of your car when you’re behind the wheel.

 Is getting my car serviced worth it?